There are bound to be times in all relationships when a couple is out of synch in terms of sexual desire.

 To understand the difference between Scenario 1 and Scenario 2, it's important to explore attachment styles (see my article: How Your Attachment Style Affects Your Relationship).

-Vignette 1: Joan
+Vignette 1: Sam

 Vignette 2: Sara

-As a child, Sara grew up in a home where her parents were often fighting.
-There were times when her father would disappear for months at a time and no one knew where he was or if he was coming back.
 Even when both parents were at home, they were so engrossed in their arguments that they barely paid attention to Sara.
-They often blamed her for their problems, even though she was a young child.
+They often blamed her for their problems--even though she was a young child.
 As a result, she developed an anxious/insecure attachment style.

-As a married woman, Sara needed constant reassurance from Bob that she was attractive and desirable.
-But no matter how many times he told her she was attractive and desirable, she never felt reassured.
 Whenever Bob was too tired to have sex, she assumed it was because he didn't love her anymore.
 What neither of them understood was that Sara was emotionally vulnerable to feeling this way because of her anxious/insecure attachment style.

 Conclusion

-However, when the other partner struggles with insecure attachment, s/he gets emotionally triggered in these situations due to unresolved childhood trauma.
+In most cases, a willingness on the part of the partner who might not start out feeling sexual is enough to feel sexual desire once the couple starts having sex.
+However, when the other partner struggles with insecure attachment, they can get emotionally triggered in these situations due to unresolved childhood trauma.

 Getting Help in Therapy